Conductance-based dendrites perform Bayes-optimal cue integration: Discussion

-A common view of dendritic processing interprets the dendritic trees of neurons as two-layer networks, where non-linear responses are generated in dendritic branches and combined additively at the soma \cite{Poirazi2003}.
-While such a view holds true for the distal tips, it can not hold for the entirety of the dendritic arborization \cite{Wybo2019}.
-Our current work thus provides a new paradigm that is particularly suited to synapses on proximal and intermediate dendritic branches (see also Supplement E, Fig~\ref{fig:S1}).
-Furthermore, we have only considered synapses of which the conductance does not depend on the local membrane voltage.
-Excitatory synapses in pyramidal cells are known to express N-methyl-D-aspartate (NMDA) channels, whose conductance depends on the local voltage \cite{MacDonald1982}.
+So far, we have only considered synapses of which the conductance does not depend on the local membrane potential.
+Excitatory synapses in pyramidal cells are known to express N-methyl-D-aspartate (NMDA) channels, whose conductance depends on the local potential \cite{MacDonald1982}.
 These synapses elicit strong supra-linear responses \cite{Schiller2000} which cause a massive increase of the isolated dendritic conductance and both dendritic and somatic potentials.
-In our present framework such responses correspond to an absolute certainty that a given feature is present in the input modality targeting the dendritic branch.
-Dendritic Ca-spikes, that originate in the apical dendrites of certain pyramidal cells \cite{Larkum1999,London2005}, could also correspond to such strong opinions.
-Our normative framework provides a mathematical underpinning for understanding such nonlinear effects.
-For example, synaptic conductances could be modeled to depend on the respective dendritic reversal potentials.
-While the principle of conductance-based opinion pooling applies independently of how conductances were generated, the dynamics of such a model would differ from the ones presented here.
+In our current framework, such responses would correspond to a high certainty that a given feature is present in the input targeting the dendritic branch.
+Dendritic calcium spikes that originate in the apical dendrites of layer 5 pyramidal neurons \cite{Larkum1999,London2005} may also represent such strong responses.
+At the time of the peak potential, when the derivative vanishes, these strong responses can be pooled with other dendritic potentials.
+As a result, the dendritic spikes can then be integrated according to their reliabilities to form the somatic posterior.
+However, these strongly non-linear, recurrent interactions are difficult to fully capture in the current mathematical framework.
+An extended model, which could also describe the influence of backpropagation action potentials necessary for learning, is a promising direction to further reduce the gap to biophysical dynamics.